 3. Set the timer.

 If you set the timer for 15 minutes, then independent play will be 15 minutes, regardless if your child doesn’t want to do it or not.
-Over time, a child will begin adjusting and will start to enjoy independent play again.
+Over time, a kids start adjusting and enjoy independent play again.

 4. Only start what you intend to finish.

 Stay committed to independent play if you are just getting back to it or starting late.
 It is something that works best if done every day.
-This will help your child learn and expect this activity in his every day routine.
-He will also be less likely to protest and enjoy independent play if done daily.
+This helps kids learn and expect this activity in his every day routine.
+They are also less likely to protest and enjoy independent play if done daily.

 Give it a couple of weeks or even a month to try and reach a goal amount of time for your child.
 Starting something new is an adjustment and can take time.
 Independent play is meant to serve both you and your child, so it’s worth staying committed to over time.

 5. Know age-appropriate durations.

 There is a chart in my post Teaching Kids to Play Independently to help gauge what is a reasonable duration of independent play for any given age.
 Those are not hard and fast rules; they are simply a guide to better serve you when deciding a good amount of time for your child.